Stiggu/LoR-Card-Generator/readme.md

 - Add missing card types (Special)
 - Add missing attack types (Counter die)
-- Add missing combat pages
-- Map all pages (So they can be generated easily/as defaults)
-- Add CLI usage (Alongside using classes from the package)
 - Refactor + Clean up
 - Error handling / Messages about the generation
 - Version bump (1.0.0)